jenslys/autovod/README.md

 1. Go to the [Credentials](https://console.cloud.google.com/apis/api/youtube.googleapis.com/credentials) section, click "Create credentials" and select "OAuth client ID", select Application Type 'Web Application'.
 Add a 'Authorised redirect URI' of `http://localhost:8080/oauth2callback`
 1. Once created click the download (JSON) button in the list and saving it as `client_secrets.json`
 1. Getting token from YouTube:
-    1. Due to recent changes to [Google TOS](https://developers.googleblog.com/2022/02/making-oauth-flows-safer.html#disallowed-oob), if you are running this utility for the first time and want to run it on a Headless server, you have to first run the tool on your local machine (Somewhere with a web browser) and then simply copy the token file along with `youtubeuploader` and `client_secrets.json` to the remote host.
+    1. Due to [recent changes](https://developers.googleblog.com/2022/02/making-oauth-flows-safer.html#disallowed-oob) to the Google TOS, if you are running this utility for the first time and want to run it on a Headless server, you have to first run the tool on your local machine (Somewhere with a web browser)

         ```bash
         youtubeuploader -filename sample.mp4
         ```

+    1. and then simply copy the token file along with `youtubeuploader` and `client_secrets.json` to the remote host.

 **Note**
 To be able to upload videos as either "Unlisted or Public", you will have to request an [API audit](https://support.google.com/youtube/contact/yt_api_form) from YouTube for your project.
 Without an audit your videos will be locked as private.